deep-1729/deep-1729.github.io/_posts/2199-01-01-fields_medal 2022-post.md

   - category2
 ---

-This post will show up by default.
+## Hugo Duminil-Copin
+For solving longstanding problems in probabilistic theory of phase transitions in statistical physics (especially in 3rd and 4th dimensions)

+## June Huh
+-Brought ideas of Hodge theory to combinatorics.
+-Proof of Dowling Wilson conjecture for geometric lattices -Proof of Heron-Rota-Welsh conjecture for matroids.
+-Development of the theory of Lorenzian polynomials.
+-Proof of  strong Mason conjecture.

 To disable scheduling of future posts, edit `config.yml` and set `future: false`.